 Skip to main content

-While there are no regular passenger train services, historic railway rides and train adventures criss-cross Tasmania.
+While there are no commuter train services in Tasmania, historic railway rides and train adventures criss-cross the island.

-The West Coast Wilderness Railway offers steam and heritage diesel experiences along a 35km track between Queenstown and Strahan.
+The West Coast Wilderness Railway offers steam and heritage diesel experiences into the remote western wilderness between Queenstown and Strahan.
 It was no easy feat building this railway.
-In the 1890s workers used picks and shovels to build the full length by hand.
+In the 1890s, workers used picks and shovels to build the full length by hand.
 Hear their stories while travelling through rainforest and traversing the deep chasm of the King River Gorge.

 Don River Railway